Children's Court

 Introduction

-In Victoria, the Children's Court decides whether a child is in need of protection and if a protection or permanent care order should be made.
-The Children’s Court also hears matters where children aged 10 to 17 years have been charged with criminal offences.
+In Victoria, the Children's Court determines applications brought by the department or an authorised aboriginal agency, and sometimes by a child or parent.
+The Children’s Court also hears matters where children aged 10 to 17 years have been charged with criminal offences, applications under the Family Violence Protection Act 2008 and the Personal Safety Intervention Orders Act 2010.

 The Children's Court is divided into four divisions:

-• The Family Division hears applications that relate to a child (aged 0-17 years) who is in need of protection or subject to a protection order.
-Additionally, it hears intervention order applications for children up to the age of 18 years, temporary assessment order applications, irreconcilable difference applications and applications for therapeutic treatment and placement orders.
+• The Family Division hears applications that relate to a child (aged 0-17 years) who is alleged to be in need of protection or subject to a protection order.
+Additionally, it hears intervention order applications for children up to the age of 18 years, temporary assessment order applications, irreconcilable difference applications and applications for therapeutic treatment orders and therapeutic treatment (placement) orders.

 • The Criminal Division hears matters of alleged criminal offending by children aged between 10 and 17 years (at the time the offence was alleged to have been committed).
-All charges may be heard except culpable driving causing death and arson causing death, manslaughter, attempted murder and murder.
-For these kinds of charges, the Children’s Court may conduct a committal proceeding for the young people who will then have their matter determined in the County or Supreme Court of Victoria.
+All charges may be heard except murder, attempted murder, manslaughter, child homicide, homicide by firearm, arson causing death and culpable driving causing death.
+For these charges, the Children’s Court may conduct a committal proceeding for the young people who will then have their matter determined in the County or Supreme Court of Victoria.

 • The Koori Court (Criminal Division) hears matters where young Aboriginal offenders have pled guilty or have been found guilty of a crime.
 While magistrates make the final sentencing decisions, a Koori Elder or Respected Person may advise on cultural considerations and issues.
 The Elders or Respected Person also encourage the child to consider the consequences of their actions from the perspectives of both the law and the Indigenous community.